-Gaining Insight and Resources through the AICPA Not-for-Profit Certificate Program
+Gaining Insight and Resources through the AICPA Not-for-Profit Certificate Programs

-So when the American Institute of Certified Public Accountants (AICPA) launched a Not-for-Profit Certificate Program last year, several of our managers enrolled.
-While CapinCrouse only serves nonprofits and our team has a strong background in this area, the certificate program is enhancing the managers’ existing knowledge and providing them with new resources for assisting clients.
+As part of that commitment, all our firm’s managers and partners have completed or are in the process of completing the American Institute of Certified Public Accountants (AICPA) Not-for-Profit Certificate programs.
+While CapinCrouse only serves nonprofit organizations and our team has a strong background in this area, the certificate programs enhance our existing knowledge and provide new resources for assisting our clients.

 Rounding Out Our Tool Belt

-The certificate program has two levels and offers professional development specifically for those who work for and with nonprofit organizations.
-Certificate I provides a comprehensive, foundational overview of not-for-profit organizations’ unique financial needs.
-Certificate II is an intermediate/advanced program covering more complex accounting and financial reporting, tax compliance, governance, and assurance issues.
+Two certificate programs are available and each offers professional development specifically for those who work for and with nonprofit organizations.
+Not-For-Profit Certificate 1 provides a comprehensive, foundational overview of not-for-profit organizations’ unique financial needs.
+Not-For-Profit Certificate II is designed to cover more complex topics.

-“The program has helped to supplement and round out our tool belt for serving nonprofits — and not just on the accounting and audit side, but operations and tax as well,” said Chris Gordon, who serves as senior manager in the firm’s San Francisco office.
+“The programs have helped to supplement and round out our tool belt for serving nonprofits — and not just on the accounting and audit side, but operations and tax as well,” said Chris Gordon, who serves as a partner in the firm’s West region.

-Both Chris and Mark Hepner, an audit manager in the Indianapolis office, said that the nonprofit tax information provided in the program was helpful, including details on the various tax status types.
+Both Chris and Mark Hepner, a senior manager in the Indianapolis office, said that the nonprofit tax information provided was helpful, including details on the various tax status types.
 Mark noted that while CapinCrouse has a dedicated nonprofit tax team, the information gained in the program helps to make him a well-rounded auditor with a better understanding of the tax nuances clients face.

 “The information about governance issues has also been helpful,” Mark said.
 “It’s given me the perspective to better understand what the boards and audit committees at our clients care about, and tailor my focus on the areas that are most important to them.”

-All three also said they would recommend the certificate program to those working in accounting or finance at nonprofit organizations.
-“I think this is a great program for clients.
-It would be particularly helpful for those who have come from a for-profit background and want to learn what makes nonprofits unique from for-profits,” Chris observed.
+Chris, Mark, and Kelsey said they would recommend the certificate programs to those working in accounting or finance at nonprofit organizations.
+“I think these are great programs for clients.
+They would be particularly helpful for those who have come from a for-profit background and want to learn what makes nonprofits unique from for-profits,” Chris observed.

-Mark noted that the program would give clients a more thorough understanding of the results and recommendations of their audits.
+Mark noted that the programs can give clients a more thorough understanding of the results and recommendations of their audits.
 “It would also help clients to see how everything fits together, especially from a financial reporting perspective,” he said.
-“The information gained in this program would help some of our clients better understand the intricacies of their own financial statements, including how all the numbers tie in and the reason behind certain disclosures.
+“The information gained in these programs would help some of our clients better understand the intricacies of their own financial statements, including how all the numbers tie in and the reason behind certain disclosures.
 Ultimately, seeing the big picture of how everything flows in the financial statements can help them prepare ahead of time for questions we might ask,” resulting in a streamlined audit process.

-“The program is really convenient,” Kelsey added.
+“The programs are really convenient,” Kelsey added.
 “Rather than having to schedule a class, I can work through the materials when I have a free hour or two.
 And I can test my learning through the exams.
 I’m not just listening — I’m applying the information in real-time.”